 Example 1: Pure transactional: “shoes”

-I searched for “shoes”.
+For this example, I searched for another obvious transactional query: “shoes”.
 Here are the SERP organic results:

 With only one exception, every single result in this SERP was a store that is about selling shoes.
 Google has deduced that if someone types in “shoes”, they are very likely looking to browse and / or buy shoes.